 - project description

 - project scope

 - project dependencies

 - project justification and benefits

-- links to the RTS delivery plan and strategic outcomes
+- links to the RTS Delivery Plan and Strategic Outcomes

 - cost information

 - programme information

-All bids are assessed by the Policy & Strategy Team, Finance and the Strategy Group to ensure that they fit with the RTS, are achievable, affordable and are also value for money.
-Major projects require additional documentation before any funds are allocated to them such as Business Cases, Feasibility Studies, etc.
+All proposals are assessed by the Policy & Strategy Team, Finance Team and the Strategy Group to ensure that they fit with the RTS, are achievable, affordable and are also value for money.
+Major projects require supporting documentation such as Business Cases, Feasibility Studies, etc.

-Once bids have been internally reviewed and accepted the next stage is to seek approval from committee.
-The capital budget is approved by the Partnership with only one year being approved and years two and three being indicative.
-SPT only receives confirmation of funding a year at a time and therefore can't approve budgets for greater than a year.
+Once proposals have been internally reviewed and accepted the next stage is to submit the proposed Capital Plan to the Strategy & Programmes Committee or Partnership.
+The capital budget is approved by the Partnership for year one, with years two and three being indicative only.
+This is a consequence of the one-year financial settlement received by SPT.